-1. In the Meridium APM Framework, on the main menu, click the New button.

-2. In the list, select Taxonomy Class, and click OK.
+- 1. In the Meridium APM Framework, on the main menu, click the ${\bf New}$ button. - The Select Family dialog box appears. - 2.
+In the list, select Taxonomy Class, and click OK.

 A new Taxonomy Class record appears in the Record Manager.